benhosmer/getting-started-with-saltstack/Chapter_1_Installation.md

 The default configuration file is well-documented and you can probably leave it as it is.
 You may want to read through it though just to familiarize yourself with the various options available.

 Now that the _salt-master_ has been installed, you may need to start it.
-Depending on your operating system, you may need to use `systemctl salt-master start` or `service salt-master start`.
+Depending on your operating system, you may need to use `systemctl start salt-master` or `service salt-master start`.

 ## Minion Configuration